 The role of your theoretical frameworks is to tell you why your observations are meaningful and in what ways your analyses generate new knowledge.
 Without a theoretical framework, your observations are meaningless and your work is unpublishable.

 The best theoretical frameworks are a) explicit; b) well-matched to your research question and methods; and c) intentionally chosen.
-There isn't a "best framework" for everyone, or even every research question.
+There isn't a "best framework" for everyone, or even every research question, and there are a lot of options available.
+(Here's a fabulous primer.)
 Within a family of questions, researchers may disagree about which frameworks to use.
 You might find that you need to use multiple frameworks to best connect all the parts of your research question with your data.
 That's ok.
 You might find that combining multiple frameworks suggests research questions.
 That's awesome.

-A quick caveat: I'm using "Theoretical framework" in a loose sense to include things like knowledge-in-pieces, communities of practice, speech genres, models of institutional change, error-based learning, etc. (I've used all of these in the last 3 years, but there are a lot more out there.)
+A quick caveat: I'm using "Theoretical framework" in a loose sense to include things like knowledge-in-pieces, communities of practice, speech genres, models of institutional change, error-based learning, etc. (I've used all of these, but there are a lot more out there.)
 Some people use the phrase "theoretical-methodological framework" to acknowledge that good frameworks must tie theory, methods, and data together.
 In this article, I'm not going to explore those subtleties.

 The role of your methodology is to tell you how to generate observations to answer your research question, how to convert those observations into data, and how to analyze that data.
 While theoretical frameworks are mostly concerned with why those observations and analyses are meaningful or interesting, methodologies are mostly concerned with the practicality of converting observations into analyses.